MapLarge/SkiaSharpVisualizer/README.md

 The bordered option will add an indicator border around the image so you can figure out the boundary of an image with transparency.
 ![image](https://github.com/MapLarge/SkiaSharpVisualizer/assets/38544371/e4ce3b8a-a81b-4f38-9423-3313cc6e60d4)

+## Contributing
+PRs and suggestions are welcome, or you can fork this project and make your own enhancements.